Skip to main content

 Traefik Kubernetes Ingress NGINX Routing Configuration

-The experimental Kubernetes Controller for Ingresses with NGINX annotations.
+The Kubernetes Controller for Ingresses with NGINX annotations.

 Ingress Discovery